Jherlil/ultra/README.md

 Please check the video that i made to answer that https://youtu.be/MVby8mYNxbI

 - Is available for Windows?
-R: It can be compiled with mingw, but i strongly recomend WSL with Ubuntu for windows 10
+R: It can be compiled directly using the MSYS2 MinGW environment on Windows.
+Install the toolchain with pacman and run `make`.
+WSL remains a good alternative for developers familiar with Linux tools.

 Updated:
 Yes thanks to @kanhavishva